Chushul

 Chushul is a village in the Leh district of Ladakh, India.
 It is located in the Durbuk tehsil, in the area known as "Chushul Valley", south of the Pangong Lake and west of the Spanggur Lake.
-The Line of Actual Control with China runs about 5 miles east of Chushul, across the Chushul Valley.
+The Line of Actual Control with China runs about 5 miles (8 km) east of Chushul, across the Chushul Valley.
 Famous as site for historical battle grounds.

+Geography

+Chushul lies at the confluence of 3 streams, Tsaka Chu (flows from south of Chushul), Har Lungpa (flows from northwest of Chushul) and Umlung Lungpa (flows from southwest of Chushul).
+Key passes near Chushule are Tsaka La in the south on Shushule-Dungti route, Kongta La northwest of Chushul on Chushul-Tansgte route, and Spanggur Gap to the southwest of Chushule on Chushule-Spanggur Tso route.
+Chushule is 16 km south of Pangong Lake and 20 km northwest of Spanggur Tso.
+Important mountain ranges nearby are Pangong Range (between Chushul and Tangtse to the east-northeast of Chushule), Kailash Range (Map 3, east of Chushul and east of Tsaka Chu river), and Ladakh Range (west of Chushul between Leh-Chushul-Nyoma).